The latest chapter in a series of articles looking back at each campaign from the Crucible era.

 Led in part by Stephen Hendry’s long-term manager Ian Doyle, it was proposed that there would be a new set of ranking tournaments and even a rival World Championship.

-A public spat over control ensued, and snooker’s image as a credible sport took its first major hit of what would transpire to be many throughout a decade that would be mired in poor decision-making.
+A public spat over control ensued, and snooker’s image as a credible sport took its first of what would transpire to be many major hits throughout a decade that would be mired in poor decision-making.

 Despite countless promises, the renegade organisation was never able to get off the ground, and its failure to acquire the backing of marquee figure Ronnie O’Sullivan proved important.